fx-giant/giant-documentations/giant/github-for-dummies.md

 ## Introduction

 This guide gives tips on how to use github using bash.
-GitHub is a command line tool that allows other users to upload useful files, documentation and code in the same place.
+GitHub is a command line tool that allows users to upload useful files, documentation and code in the same place.
 This is particularly useful when working in teams because other team members can make changes to the files and all the changes can be reviewed.

 ### Pre-requisites: